-Most importantly, concerning location, the burial of cremated remains may only take place in one of the following:-
+Most importantly, concerning location, under the Chancellor's Churchyard Regulations the burial of cremated remains may only take place in one of the following:-

-- (a) in a specific part of the churchyard set aside as a garden of remembrance; or - (b) in an existing grave, where this is appropriate; or

-(c) if no memorial is required, wherever the incumbent decides (at his or her discretion).
-By far the best approach, from a practical point of view, is the creation of a garden of remembrance: as in (a) above.
+- (a) in a specific part of the churchyard set aside as a garden of remembrance; or - (b) in an existing family grave, where this is appropriate. - By far the best approach, from a practical point of view, is the creation of a garden of remembrance: as in (a) above.
 The details are dealt with below.